rSkogeby/logs-analysis/README.md

 # Logs Analysis

+App that generates a log of key stats from visits to a news site.

 ## About
 Logs Analysis is a Python tool for exploring a large database with over a million rows through PostgreSQL queries, allowing to draw business conclusions from the data.
 The project mimics building an internal reporting tool for a newspaper site to discover what kind of articles the site's readers like.
 The database contains newspaper articles, information about their authors, as well as visitor logs for the website.